×

 Because whistleblower laws are designed to safeguard workers, employees are encouraged to inform employers if a supervisor or employee is involved in unlawful activities.

-Also, due to the protection the law provides, employees are protected from being terminated if they report fraud or unethical activities or if they choose to take part in a related investigation.
+Also, due to the protection the law provides, employees are protected from being terminated if they report unethical activities or if they choose to take part in a related investigation.

 However, to acquire protection, the worker may have to report misconduct to a supervisor, governmental agency, or another employee who has authority to investigate, discover, or correct the misconduct.
 If the employee does not follow this mandate, they may or may not receive protection.
 Also, the law may require an agency to investigate and determine if the activity is taking place.